- Whistleblower Laws

-My spouse and I are finalizing the adoption of our 5-year- old son.
-When I requested time from my employer under the Family Medical Leave Act (FMLA) to travel to Africa to finalize the administrative details of the adoption, my employer denied it, stating that the FMLA does not apply to preliminary arrangements for adoptions, just when the adopted child arrives in the home.
-Is my employer correct?
+An employee is finalizing the adoption of his 5-year- old son.
+When he requested time from his employer under the Family Medical Leave Act (FMLA) to travel to Africa to finalize the administrative details of the adoption, the employer denied it, stating that the FMLA does not apply to preliminary arrangements for adoptions, just when the adopted child arrives in the home.
+Is the employer correct?

 For additional information, see the Family and Medical Leave Act (FMLA) (Parts 1 and 2) blog articles.

-I was deployed to Afghanistan a year ago and lost my sight due to an explosion in combat.
-I contacted my former employer to return to work last week, but they said that my position is no longer available due to the length of my absence.
-I asked if they could provide another job for me, and they said they could not because this would cause them an “undue hardship.”
-A former co-worker told me that he overheard the managers saying they just did not want to deal with my blindness and other potential issues I may have, like PTSD.
-What are my options?
+After being deployed to Afghanistan a year ago and losing her sight due to an explosion in combat, an employee is told her job is no longer available at her former employer.
+She asked if they could provide another job, and they said they could not because this would cause them an “undue hardship.”
+A former co-worker told her that he overheard the managers saying they just did not want to deal with her blindness and other potential issues she may have, like PTSD.
+What does the law say about this?